Whitey Ford Rookie Card Value Guide

 How accurate are these values?

-These estimates are based on recent sales data from eBay.com and PSA.com.
+These estimates are based on recent sales data from major marketplaces like eBay and Goldin Auctions.

 Methodology & Ethics